sylvainbx/rust-book-fr/FRENCH/src/ch15-02-deref.md

 -->

 <span class="caption">Encart 15-13 : le code que nous aurions dû écrire si Rust
-n'avait pas de coercition de déréférencement</span>
+n'avait pas d'extrapolation de déréférencement</span>

 <!--
 The `(*m)` dereferences the `MyBox<String>` into a `String`.
 Then the `&` and